Chapter 4 - Exceptions and Waivers

 Each of the applicant’s parents had to be a U.S. citizen at the time of the false claim to U.S. citizenship to meet the first requirement of this exception.

 The availability of a waiver to an inadmissibility ground depends on the immigration benefit.
-In general, there is no waiver for inadmissibility based on a false claim to U.S. citizenship for aliens seeking lawful permanent resident status:
+In general, there is no waiver for inadmissibility based on a false claim to U.S. citizenship for noncitizens seeking lawful permanent resident status:

 As an immediate relative;